m2ux/llms/README.md

 ```bash
 uvx --from mcpdoc mcpdoc --help
 ```

 #### IDE Integration

 ##### Connect to Cursor

-1. Open Cursor Settings and navigate to the `MCP` tab
-2. Edit the configuration file (`~/Library/Application Support/Cursor/User/globalStorage/state.vscdb` on Mac)
-3. Add the rust-llms.txt server configuration:
+* Open Cursor `Settings/MCP` tab.
+* Paste the following configuration into the MCP settings:

 ```json
 {